alisaifee/limits/doc/source/custom-storage.rst

        the methods from :class:`~limits.storage.MovingWindowSupport`
     #.
 If the storage can support the :ref:`strategies:sliding window counter` strategy – additionally implementing
        the methods from :class:`~limits.storage.SlidingWindowCounterSupport`
     #.
+If the storage can support the :ref:`strategies:gcra` strategy – additionally implementing
+       the methods from :class:`~limits.storage.GCRASupport`
+    #.
 Providing naming *schemes* that can be used to look up the custom storage in the storage registry.
        (Refer to :ref:`storage:storage scheme` for more details)